lukingroup/pylabnet/README.md

 # pylabnet
 Client-server, python-based laboratory software

-This is the repository for pylabnet, a software package for client-server, python-based experiment control, designed initially for use in solid-state quantum optics + quantum network experiments in the Lukin group.
+This is the repository for pylabnet, a software package for client-server, python-based experiment control, designed for use in solid-state quantum optics + quantum network experiments in the Lukin group.

+## Installation

+TODO

-## Using and developing the package properly with github
+## Using and developing the package

 If you are an external user and you would like to use the package, please fork the package to your own personal or group repository.
-See below for a description of the package.

 If you are an internal user (SiV Lukin lab team), and you would like to setup the package on a new machine, you can follow the steps below:

 1. First, clone the repository onto the local machine.
-Make sure github is installed on the local machine!
-Go to the command line, in your home user directory and use the command "git clone XXX" (insert the link above).
+Make sure git is installed on the local machine!
+This can be done from the command line, (preferrably in your home user directory) and use the command "git clone https://github.com/lukingroup/pylabnet.git".
 Follow instructions in setup/readme.txt as well.

 If you plan on developing the package (e.g. writing new drivers or scripts that do not exist yet), then please follow steps 2-6.
 If you plan on immediately using the package for expeirmental control without development, skip to step 7.